wp-plugins/livepress/readme.txt

 = I get a "404 Page not found" error when I click on the avatar of a user! =

-This happens when the user has not written any posts on a blog.
+This can happens when you've choosen to link users to their "author page" and the user has not written any posts on a blog.
 There are two things that you should do in this situation:

 1. To prevent the 404 page from showing up install the [Show authors without posts](http://wordpress.org/extend/plugins/show-authors-without-posts/) Plugin.
 This forces WordPress to always show the user page if the user exists.